Michaelvasandani/RecipesAnalysis/README.md

 The final model shows a marked improvement in performance over the baseline.
 The **F1-Score (weighted)** indicates that the model effectively balances precision and recall, addressing the shortcomings of the baseline model.
 The increase in performance is attributed to thoughtful feature engineering (e.g., `CUSTOMERS.PERCENT.AFFECTED`, `AFFECTED.CUSTOMERS.TYPES.COUNT`), data transformations (One-Hot Encoding, Standardization, and Ordinal Encoding), and hyperparameter tuning through **GridSearchCV**, which helped the model generalize better.

 ---
-## Step 8: Fairness Analysis of the Final Model
+## Fairness Analysis of the Final Model

 #### **Group Selection**:
 - **Group X**: Areas with **Total Customers Below the Median** (Low Total Customers).